FreshBooks reaches $1B+ valuation with $130.75M for its SMB-focused accounting platform – TechCrunch

 When it comes to growth metrics like year-over-year revenue percentage growth, the exec was tight-lipped, saying only that FreshBooks has “seen significant growth” in the number of new customers since last year, in part fueled by a pandemic-driven increase in new small businesses.

-The pandemic also uncovered the need for us to understand how seismic events affect our customers, Epperson said.
+The pandemic also uncovered the need for the company to understand how seismic events affect its customers, Epperson said.

 “After analyzing FreshBooks’ own proprietary data, we learned that businesses owned by women were taking three times longer to recover in the U.S. versus businesses owned by men,” Epperson said.
 “This stat laid the foundation for conducting more research into how the pandemic was affecting businesses across multiple industries and entering into data-sharing partnerships with local governments to help policymakers enact change in the support available to small business owners.”